 - a.
 A High School Second Band is allowed to enter the District MPA in a lower classification than the one specified, but this band may not enter the State Band MPA - b.
 A Junior/Senior High School with grades 7-12 may enter a 2nd or 3rd band composed exclusively of 7th and/or 8th graders as a Middle School band at District Concert MPA provided that a separate Classification Form listing the enrollment of the 7th and 8th grade is filed with the Executive Director (and District).
 Members of this band may participate with the High School band at Marching MPA, but solos or ensembles from this group must be entered as Middle School and may not be entered with a High School ensemble.
 Duplication of membership between High School and Middle School at District Concert MPA is NOT allowed.
 (NOTE: The band will perform music designated for Middle School in the appropriate enrollment classification.) - c.
-To be eligible for the State Concert Band MPA, high school bands must play at least two grade three (III) selections at both the District and State Concert Band MPA. - d.
-First Bands (top group) at 7th & 8th Grade Centers will Sight-Read MC level at District Concert MPA, regardless of school size. - e.
+To be eligible for the State Concert Band MPA, high school bands must play at least two grade three (III) selections at both the District and State Concert Band MPA. - First Bands (top group) at 7th & 8th Grade Centers will Sight-Read MC level at District Concert MPA, regardless of school size. - e.
 New Classification of D for High Schools, required to perform two grade 2 pieces and Sight-Read MB/D music.
+New Classification of "E" for High Schools: allowed to perform any grade level not already covered by another classification and Sight-read MC.
+NOTE: extended for 2023-24 only.